MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ## Filter tweets by language

 Twitter assigns a tweet a language e.g. `en` for English or `it` for Italian.
+These languages are available to filter by when doing a search or stream and you can also read the attribute on a fetched tweet.

 ?> **Twitter dev docs:** [Supported languages](https://developer.twitter.com/en/docs/twitter-for-websites/twitter-for-websites-supported-languages/overview)

 ?> **Twitter API docs:** [Get Supported Languages](https://developer.twitter.com/en/docs/developer-utilities/supported-languages/api-reference/get-help-languages) endpoint.
 There is some sample output there.

-### Where does it come from?
+### Where the value come from?

-These are based on the **content** of the tweet and is inferred.
+These language labels are based on the **content** of the tweet and is inferred.

 Tweepy docs say "Language detection is best-effort.".

-!> **Warning:** In my experience is **not** reliable in my experience.
+!> **Warning:** In my experience is **not** reliable.
 Tweets appear as unknown language, or a user making several tweets which I can see are all in one language get labelled as different language.
 If you still want to use language, you can continue.

 ### What about the settings of the user?